Teenage Mutant Ninja Turtles (Mirage Studios): Volume 3: 1996–1999, 2018

 Volume 3, issue #10.
 Cover art by Frank Fosco and Erik Larsen.

 The Savage Dragon creator Erik Larsen relaunched the series in June 1996, with the publication of a third volume under the Image Comics banner.
-The series was written by Gary Carlson and drawn by Frank Fosco, and marked the return to black and white artwork.
-This volume was notable for having a faster pace and more intense action while inflicting major physical changes on the Turtles themselves; Leonardo losing a hand, Raphael's face being scarred, Splinter becoming a bat, and Donatello becoming a cyborg.
-In a plot twist, Raphael even took on the identity of The Shredder and assumed leadership of the Foot.
+The series was written by Gary Carlson and drawn by Frank Fosco and marked the return to black and white artwork.
+This volume was notable for having a faster pace and more intense action while inflicting major physical changes on the Turtles themselves; Leonardo losing a hand, Raphael's face being scarred, Splinter transforming into a bat, and Donatello becoming a cyborg.
+In a plot twist, Raphael even usurped the identity of the Shredder and assumed leadership of the Foot.
 With Volume 3, the Turtles were incorporated into the Image Universe, which provided opportunities for a few crossovers and guest appearances by characters from Image series.

 The series ceased publication on a cliffhanger in 1999 with issue #23, and it was no longer considered part of the "official" TMNT canon due in part to a lack of desire by co-creator Peter Laird to follow up material with which he was not directly involved nor fully approved.
-Raph's depiction as the Shredder however, was referenced in an episode of the third season of the 2003 animated series, "The Darkness Within", where Raph was exposed to his fear of giving into anger and becoming the very thing he hated.
+Raph's depiction as the Shredder, however, was referenced in an episode of the third season of the 2003 animated series, "The Darkness Within", where Raph was exposed to his fear of giving into anger and becoming the very thing he hated.

 After its cancellation, the series remained in publication limbo for nearly two decades, with no reprints or collected volumes.
 In 2018, IDW Publishing, which publishes their own TMNT comic series, began to reprint the existing 23 issues in full color under the title TMNT: Urban Legends, as well as commission Carlson and Fosco to write and draw an official three-issue conclusion to the story.